Updated: Sep 26

-I know this because I had to read his book for his class on biblical interpretation called “Hermeneutics.”
+I know this because I had to read his book for his class on biblical interpretation called “Hermeneutics” (which is a fancy word for the art and science of interpreting texts).
 As I read the book, however, Bill, being the kind of scholar he was, also made us read all the critiques of his book as well, including the really tough and even mean ones.
 Now, I did not make that class easy for him either, as I recall.
 I asked a lot of questions.
 Bill, as I realized, is as articulate as he is gentle and kind.

 I was flabbergasted.
 I remember Bill, with his gracious but also mischievous smirk, noted, “Who here disagrees with a woman in labour having pain medication?”
 No one did.
 So, he continued, “If the curse of sin is patriarchy, men ruling over women, just like pain in childbirth, isn’t it the church’s mission to undo the effects of sin?”

 What does Deborah mean for the office of pastor today?
-I would note that while the office of “overseer” or “elder” (what is often described as the position of pastor in most churches today¾I’ll spare you the complicated lecture on the nature of New Testament ecclesiology here) is described as a man (cf. 1 Tim.
+I would note that while the person for the office of “overseer” or “elder” (what is often described as the position of pastor in most churches today--I’ll spare you the complicated lecture on the nature of New Testament ecclesiology here) is described as a man (cf. 1 Tim.
 3:2), if Deborah was a judge, this offers no ultimate defeater to women in this position.
-The original description of judges in Exodus 18:21 only mentioned men for Deborah’s role as judge, yet she was the judge over all of Israel.
+The original description of judges in Exodus 18:21 only mentioned men, but Deborah’s role is one of these judges and she was the judge over all of Israel.
 If this is the case, describing a position in male terms (these passages use the language “a man who…”) and yet a woman, in fact, is called by the Spirit to do this role, simply, by precedent, necessitates that a woman cannot on principle be prevented from a role similar to it.
 If Deborah is truly what the text says, then no complementarian can restrict women from preaching and leading the church as an absolute rule.

 The Gospel narratives show particular moments of how patriarchy is overcome in Jesus’ ministry in ways pertinent to Jesus’ culture.
-Jesus revealed his messianic nature first to an outcast woman at the well, privledging her over his own male disciples or teachers like Nikodemus.
-Jesus touched and healed a woman with unclean hemorrhages, transgressing purity rules to improve a person’s physical well-being.
-Jesus teaches Mary as she reclines at the Rabbi’s feet instead of consigning her to kitchen duty with Marsha, transgressing gender roles that restricted women from learning due to their household responsibilities.
+Jesus revealed his messianic nature first to an outcast woman at the well, privileging her over his own male disciples or teachers like Nicodemus.
+Jesus touched and healed a woman with unclean hemorrhages, transgressing purity rules to improve a person’s physical well-being (and we should note that she insisted on touching him against social costumes too in order to get healed).
+Jesus taught Mary as she reclined at the Rabbi’s feet instead of consigning her to kitchen duty with Marsha, transgressing gender roles that restricted women from learning due to their household responsibilities.
 The text goes out of the way to note that the males disciples fled Jesus where the female disciples stay with him at the crucifixion.
-If anyone wants to argue that only men are apostles because the 12 disciples were men, Jesus appears to the women first in the resurrection and chooses them to be the first massagers or heralds (that’s what “apostle” means, by the way) of the good news of the resurrection to the rest of the (male) disciples.
+If anyone wants to argue that only men are apostles because the 12 disciples were men, Jesus appears to the women first in the resurrection and chooses them to be the first messengers or heralds (that’s what “apostle” means, by the way) of the good news of the resurrection to the rest of the (male) disciples.
 Reading the Gospels, you get a sense of Jesus’ kingdom: where the ways of the world and sin get flipped, where true power is mercy and righteousness, where the last are made first, and where women are empowered.

 When I noticed this, I had to chuckle.
 Some of the most ardent critics of biblical equality I know are those who call themselves “Reformed,” for whom the doctrine of justification by faith is the doctrine in which “the church stands or falls” as one reformer said.
 However, ironically, the logic of justification implies this: Gentiles are justified by faith by the moving of the Spirit, because the Spirit acts without prejudice even against the letter of the law.
 If one restricts the freedom of women in the church, one is, sadly, insisted that this very Spirit who justifies us Gentiles is actually prejudiced.
 Put another way: if Gentiles are justified by trusting the Spirit, so women also must be justified in leading the church.
 The gift and the gifts of the Spirit are one.